-Importing Attachments

-EagleFiler tries to import complete messages, including any attached files.
+3.6.1.1 Importing Attachments From Apple Mail When importing mail from Apple Mail, Eagle-Filer tries to import complete messages, including any attached files.
 For messages downloaded from POP mail servers or stored in local (On My Mac) mailboxes, this should always succeed because Mail stores the attachment data with the message.
 For messages from IMAP and Exchange mail servers, the attachment data may or may not have been downloaded to your Mac.

-You can tell Mail that you want it to download the attachments to your Mac.
-To do this, go to the Accounts pane of Mail's settings and (for each account) tell it to download the attachments:
+You can tell Mail that you want it to download the attachments to your Mac:

-• macOS 11.0 through 10.12: On the Account Information tab, for Download Attachments choose All.
-Additionally, do not use the new Optimize Storage OS feature to automatically remove e-mail attachments.
+- 1. Go to the Accounts pane of Mail's settings and (for each account), on the Account Information tab, for Download Attachments choose All. - 2.
+Do not use the Optimize Storage OS feature to automatically remove e-mail attachments.